-I am currently part of the Rule and Rupture project headed by Prof. Christian Lund.
+I was part of the Rule and Rupture project headed by Prof. Christian Lund.
 Besides my ongoing work with rural communities in the Peruvian Andes I am now increasingly focusing on the Argentinean Patagonia, being particularly interested in frontier dynamics and its relation to resource extraction and protected areas.

 I teach the MSc courses Environmental Justice, Political Ecology and Gender, Environment & Sustainable Development, and reguarly supervise MSc thesis projects that focus on qualitative approaches to environment, resources and identity politics.

-Mattias Borg Rasmussen is doing research within the Rule and Rupture project, which is funded by the European Research Council (ERC).
+Mattias is doing research within the Rule and Rupture project, which is funded by the European Research Council (ERC).

-Mattias is co-section editor on Politcal Ecology at the Commodity Frontiers Journal.
+Mattias is co-section editor on Political Ecology at the Commodity Frontiers Journal.